 Hand washing: Rockfish Camp and Retreat Center encourages proper hand washing methods to prevent the spread of disease.
 Posters demonstrating proper hand washing techniques are posted in all camp restrooms.

-Sanitizing Stations: Hand sanitizer is made available at every food serving line, as well as in every occupied cabin.
+Sanitizing Stations: Hand sanitizer is made available at every food serving line.

 Touch Free Waste Disposal: Touch-free waste receptacles are made available in all lodging, dining, and meeting spaces.